testing the best backpacking sleeping bags in the woods

 • Fabric: 10D Nylon Ripstop

-• ISO tested comfort: +32 F
+• ISO Tested Comfort: +32 F

 • Pros: Ultralight.
 High warmth-to-weight.

 • Cons: Expensive.
 Narrow.
 Slightly under-filled.
+Horizontal baffling on torso.

-Features
+Construction & Features

 This is achieved through the use of 900 fill power down, in conjunction with a relatively lightweight 10D shell fabric, and a snug fit.
 Additionally Therm-a-rest also states that they have intelligently distributed the down.
 In this ultralight sleeping bag, 70% of the plumes are in the top section where it works harder to insulate rising heat.